ManuelSifuentes/BigData/Unit_2/Practices/Practice03/README.md

 Train model.
 This also runs the indexers.

+Once the pipeline is created, the previously divided data for training is passed as a parameter.
+This is stored in the model variable, it already contains the 10 trees, and I just need to evaluate it.

 ```r
 val model = pipeline.fit(trainingData)
 ```

 Make predictions.

+To perform the evaluation, the transform method is used and the test data is passed to make the predictions, which will result in a dataset that will be stored in the predictions variable.

 ```r
 val predictions = model.transform(testData)
 ```

 Select example rows to display.

+In order to view the results, the columns are selected and the show method specifies that the first 5 results are displayed.

 ```r
 predictions.select("predictedLabel", "label", "features").show(5)